-Media reports highlighting concerns over improper interference include the following:
+Media reports highlighting concerns over improper interference also include the following:

-• In 2010, the director of CSIS, Canada's national security agency, said at least two provincial cabinet members and other government officials were under the control of foreign countries (including China).
-Facing political pressure, he later said none of the actions were "illegal" and that "foreign interference is a common occurrence in many countries around the world and has been for decades."

-- In 2016, Prime Minister Justin Trudeau was a subject of controversy for his attendance at cash-for-access dinners.
-Among the attendees were Chinese billionaire Zhang Bin, who donated \$1 million to the Pierre Elliott Trudeau Foundation.
-Also at the dinner was Liu Meng, a CCP official who was opening a Chinese Chamber of Commerce, a common United Front organization, in the country. - In 2017, a Conservative member of Parliament was denied a visa to visit China because she intended to raise questions about human rights. - In October 2017, the Financial Times acquired a United Front teaching manual which praised the success of overseas Chinese candidates in Toronto elections, writing, "We should aim to work with those individuals and groups that are at a relatively high level, operate within the mainstream of society and have prospects for advancement." - In December 2017, the Globe and Mail reported that two Conservative senators had set up a private consulting business with the intent of attracting Chinese investment to Newfoundland and Labrador.
-The paper also reported that the Senate's ethics watchdog was investigating an all-expenses-paid trip to China by three Conservative senators, including one involved in the consulting company.
-(The paper had previously reported on thirty-six trips to China funded by arms of the Chinese government or business groups.) - In December 2017, Conservative senator Linda Frum called for an investigation into improper influence in Canada.
-She alleged that laws banning direct foreign donations to political parties are sufficiently robust, but third-party groups-so long as they receive funds six months prior to the election-can use foreign money to influence voters.
+- In 2010, the director of Canadian Security Intelligence Service, Canada's national security agency, said at least two provincial cabinet members and other government officials were under the control of foreign countries (including China).3 Facing political pressure, he later said none of the actions were "illegal" and that "foreign interference is a common occurrence in many countries around the world and has been for decades."4 - In 2016, Prime Minister Justin Trudeau was a subject of controversy for his attendance at cash-for-access dinners.5 Among the attendees were Chinese billionaire Zhang Bin, who donated \$1 million to the Pierre Elliott Trudeau Foundation.
+Also at the dinner was Liu Meng, a CCP official who was opening a Chinese Chamber of Commerce, a common united front organization, in the country. - In 2017, a Conservative member of Parliament was denied a visa to visit China because she intended to raise questions about human rights.6 - In October 2017, the Financial Times acquired a united front teaching manual that praised the success of overseas Chinese candidates in Toronto elections and that stated, "We should aim to work with those individuals and groups that are at a relatively high level, operate within the mainstream of society and have prospects for advancement."7 - In December 2017, the Globe and Mail reported that two Conservative senators had set up a private consulting business with the intent of attracting Chinese investment to Newfoundland and

+Labrador.8 The paper also reported that the Senate's ethics watchdog was investigating an all-expenses-paid trip to China taken by three Conservative senators, including one involved in the consulting company.9 (The paper had previously reported on thirtysix trips to China funded by arms of the Chinese government or business groups.)10

+• In December 2017, Conservative senator Linda Frum called for an investigation into improper influence in Canada.11 She alleged that laws banning direct foreign donations to political parties are sufficiently robust, but third-party groups-so long as they receive funds six months prior to the election-can use foreign money to influence voters.

-In 2016, the New York Times reported about pressure on independent Chinese-language media in Canada.
-In January 2018, a coalition led by Amnesty International submitted a confidential report to the Canadian government detailing harassment and digital disinformation campaigns and direct threats against Uyghurs, Tibetans, Taiwanese, democracy advocates, and members of Falun Gong.
+In 2016, the New York Times reported about pressure on independent Chinese-language media in Canada.12 In January 2018, a coalition led by Amnesty International submitted a confidential report to the Canadian government detailing harassment and digital disinformation campaigns and direct threats against Uighurs, Tibetans, Taiwanese, democracy advocates, and members of Falun Gong.13

-One of the emerging debates in Canada concerns the future of China's telecom giant, Huawei, which is widely believed to have links with China's People's Liberation Army.
+One of the emerging debates in Canada concerns the future of China's telecom giant Huawei, which is widely believed to have links with China's People's Liberation Army.
 Huawei has little significant business in the United States and was recently banned from participating in Australia's 5G wireless network project.
 Now Canada is debating that issue, despite the fact that the firm has established a vast network of relationships with all of Canada's major telecom carriers and Canada's leading research universities.
-Two former directors of the Canadian Security Intelligence Service-Richard Fadden and Ward Elcock-as well as John Adams, the former head of the Communications Security Establishment (CSE), told the Globe and Mail in August that Canada should also ban Huawei from supplying equipment for a 5G network.
+Two former directors of the Canadian Security Intelligence Service-Richard Fadden and Ward Elcock-as well as John Adams, the former head of the Communications Security Establishment (CSE), told the Globe and Mail in August that Canada should also ban Huawei from supplying equipment for a 5G network.14